 Magellan Aerospace Corporation ("Magellan" or the "Corporation") was incorporated on February 15, 1996 under the Business Corporations Act (Ontario).
 On October 17, 1996 the Corporation changed its name to Magellan Aerospace Corporation.
+Magellan's Common Shares were consolidated on the basis of one consolidated common share for five pre-consolidated common shares effective May 21, 2008.
 The Corporation's registered office and head office is located at 3160 Derry Road East, Mississauga, Ontario, L4T 1A9.